jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Polar Bears in the Amazon

-We are polar bears in the Amazon.
-Seriously, there's nothing wrong with polar bears or the Amazon, they simply aren't adapted for each other.
-Likewise, just think of all the people who own a laptop, hi-speed internet, VR glasses, but are driving through two hours of traffic, to work at a call-centre.
-In 2020 our environment is different, our societies are different, and our cyborgology is different.
-We are a different lifeform being forced to live as if it were 1969.
+We are all polar bears in the Amazon.
+There's nothing wrong with polar bears or the Amazon, they simply aren't adapted for each other.
+Likewise, just think of all the people who own a laptop, hi-speed internet, VR glasses, but are driving through two hours of traffic to work in a cubicle.
+In 2020 our societies are different and our cyborgology is different, but we're forced to live as if it were 1969 and big offices had the only computers in society.

 If you'd see a camel's near the Great Lakes, eagles inside a cave system, or polar bears in the Amazon, you'd stop and wonder; "why are these biologies here?".
-When you likewise see out of place cyborgologies like textbooks, fax machines, and check books in our societies, you should now know something is wrong.
+When you see out of place cyborgologies like textbooks, fax machines, and check books in our societies, you should now know something is wrong.

 Likely it's that Darth Blockbuster stopped evolution, to keep his obsolete cyborgologies in power.

-Techvolution is designed to match evolution so that adaptions match their habitats.
-Hopefully we can defeat evolution's antagonists in time to save the polar bears.
+## Levers of Power

+When you think of politics, you should think of tools.
+When you think of tools, you should think of levers of power.
+And when you think of levers of power, you should think "who controls mine?".

+In the Internet Age, we can start to control our own levers of powers with Hyrdroloop Water reclaimers, Agrigrow agriculture, and Tesla Solar Panels.
+Once we believe in Techvolution, we'll be player gods in our minds.
+Once we control our own levers of power, we'll be player gods in reality.

 ## Made In America